 Let's study all these properties through an example.

-This chart is really interesting because it leverages all these visual properties to convey meaning.
+This chart is really interesting because it leverages all these visual properties to convey a meaning.

 The shape of a visual element is an amazing tool to create abstractions in many different ways.